Mancini determined to rekindle Italy's love affair with football

 ====================

-Mancini called on the coaches of Serie A squads to give younger players more playing time to build on their potential.
+"There have never been fewer Italians playing the game," said Mancini.
+"Our use of Italians has never been so low, so we have to try something different.
+That's why I've called up certain players," he said.

 "We're trying to send a strong message from Coverciano.
-We're convinced that those who play well at youth level can do so even at a higher level," said Mancini.
+We're convinced that those who play well at youth level can do so even at a higher level.

 The Nice striker scored in his first game -- a 2-1 friendly win over Saudi Arabia -- but Mancini's next two friendlies were a 3-1 defeat to World Cup winners France and 1-1 draw with the Netherlands.